-Summary Information During fiscal year 2017, the Agency did not initiate any new swaps.
-However, the Agency's existing variable-rate debt under Series 15C, 16C, 17C and 18C was refunded by Series 37A, and \$24,745,000 of Series 37C variable-rate debt was issued in November 2016.
-The Agency paid \$797,000 to terminate the Series 15C swap with UBS in November 2016, but the remaining swaps with Bank of America, N.A. and Goldman Sachs Mitsui Marine remain in place and now hedge Series 37C.
+Summary Information During fiscal year 2018, the Agency did not initiate any new swaps.
+The existing swaps with Bank of America, N.A. and Goldman Sachs Mitsui Marine remain in place to hedge Series 37C.
 Series 37C was a private placement, and the interest payment is equal to 70% of the 1-month LIBOR rate plus 28 basis points (bps).